ethan-kramer/Breakout-Game/README.md

 # Breakout-Game
-Object-oriented C++ project for a breakout style video game.
+Object-oriented C++ project for a breakout style video game using the Open-GL library.